JonmarCorpuz/SecondBrain/Protocol Suite - IPsec.md

 ## Authentication Header

-The AH adds a header to the IP packet that includes a cryptographic checksum based on the packet contents in order to provide data integrity, authentication, and anti-replay protection for IP packets
+The AH protocol adds a header to the IP packet that includes a cryptographic checksum based on the packet contents in order to provide data integrity, authentication, and anti-replay protection for IP packets

 * Ensures that the data hasn't been tampered with during transit
 * Doesn't provide encryption for the packet payload

 ## Encapsulating Security Payload

-The ESP encrypts a packet's payload and optionally the authentication data in order to provide confidentiality and integrity
+The ESP protocol encrypts a packet's payload and optionally the authentication data in order to provide confidentiality and integrity

 ### Transport Mode

-The ESP only encrypts and authenticates the payload of the IP packet while leaving the IP header intact
+The ESP protocol only encrypts and authenticates the payload of the IP packet while leaving the IP header intact

 * Alls intermediate devices to examine and route the packet based on its destination IP address
 * Commonly used for securing end-to-end communication between two hosts

 ### Tunnel Mode

-The ESP encapsulates and encrypts the entire IP packet within another IP packet
+The ESP protocol encapsulates and encrypts the entire IP packet within another IP packet

 * Provide end-to-end security between the two endpoints
 * Makes the original IP packet insible to intermediate devices